-There’s no pool, but with the beach just a five-minute walk away, you’re unlikely to notice.
+There’s no pool, but there's a rocky beach (accessed by steep steps) a five-minute walk away.

 The hotel has a single treatment room which can be booked on request.
 Resident masseuse Cecila specialises in Ayurvedic treatments and Reiki, though you’ll also find bamboo, Swedish, detoxifying massage and scalp massages on the muscle-melting menu.
 There’s a hammam on site for post-pummel immune boosters and a small – but more than satisfactory – fitness room kitted out with a rower bike, dumbbells and yoga mats.